GeorgeNAL/NALathletics-blog/_posts/2021-07-28-track-and-field-betting-primer.md

 For as long as we can remember, one of the more facile proposals to revitalize track & field has been to introduce gambling.
 We can debate carts and horses some other time.
 Since track & field fans are often a bit out of step with the sports world at large, we figured we’d do a track & field-centric intro to sports betting for anyone looking to take some action for the first time.

 At this point, there’s probably some legalese we should include, so nothing here is meant to be an endorsement, encouragement or anything other than providing definitions, examples and contexts.
-And, they say, [when the fun stops, stop](http://www.whenthefunstops.com/) (with gambling - the fun should never stop when reading this site).
+And, as they say, [when the fun stops, stop](http://www.whenthefunstops.com/) (with gambling - the fun should never stop when reading this site).

 ### Moneylines: Pick the podium-topper